 Motoring east on Route 66, sunset and camping at the Grand Canyon.

-Day 13 – Laughlin to Grand Canyon National Park
+Day 13 of our West Coast Road Trip – Laughlin to Grand Canyon National Park

-We got breakfast in the hotel this morning, I had a cinnamon bun from Cinnabon – amazing – and Richard had an egg, bacon and cheese bun from Smashburger which was just ok.
+We got breakfast in the hotel.
+I had a cinnamon bun from Cinnabon – amazing – and Richard had an egg, bacon and cheese bun from Smashburger which was just ok.

 Following Route 66 east our next stop was the Grand Canyon Caverns.
 We had seen this on TV when Billy Connelly travelled Route 66 on his trike.
 You can stay the night in the caverns like he did for $800 per night although we would be just taking the short tour.